marcelm/cutadapt/doc/guide.rst

 maximum error rate of 0.1.
 This is rounded off to 1 allowed error.
 So the adapter will be found within this read::

-    SEQUENCELONGADUPTERSOMETHING
+    sequenceLONGADUPTERsomething

 If the match is a bit shorter, however, the result is different::

-    SEQUENCELONGADUPT
+    sequenceLONGADUPT

-Only 9 characters of the adapter match: ``LONGADAPT`` matches ``LONGADUPT`` with one substitution.
-Therefore, only 9·0.1=0.9 errors are allowed.
-Since this is rounded off to zero allowed errors, the adapter will not be found.
+Only the first 9 characters of the adapter match a part of the read:
+``LONGADAPT`` is matched to ``LONGADUPT``.
+So the length of the match is 9 and therefore, only 9·0.1=0.9 errors are allowed.
+This is then rounded off to zero, which means that the adapter will not be found as there is actually one substitution.

 The number of errors allowed for a given adapter match length is also shown in the report that Cutadapt prints::